David Leinwand is a partner based in the New York office.

 , from Harvard University in 1991 and an undergraduate degree, summa cum laude

-, from the Wharton School of the University of Pennsylvania.
+, from the Wharton School of the University of Pennsylvania in 1988.
 From 1991 to 1992 he served as law clerk to the Honorable Michael B. Mukasey, United States District Court, Southern District of New York.

 Mr. Leinwand is a member of the Bar in New York.